yustinayasin/yustinayasin/README.md

 ### Hi there 👋

+My name is Yustina Yasin.
+You can call me Yustin, Yasin, Tina, or whatever do you want.
+I'm a 2rd year computer science student at Universitas Islam Indonesia.

 <!--
 **yustinayasin/yustinayasin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.